alanwhite1203/alanwhite1203.github.io/IrCompoundingSwap.md

 A compounding swap is an interest rate swap in which interest, instead of being paid, compounds forward until the next payment date.
 Compounding swaps can be valued by assuming that the forward rates are realized.
 Normally the calculation period of a compounding swap is smaller than the payment period.
 For example, a swap has 6-month payment period and 1-month calculation period (or 1-month index tenor).
 An overnight index swap (OIS) is a typical compounding swap.
 This presentation gives an overview of compounding swap product and valuation model.

-	Keywords
-Compounding swap, Interest rate swap, OTC derivatives, swaplet, valuation, pricing model, interest rate risk

-	Compounding Swap Introduction
-	A compounding swap is an interest rate swap in which interest, instead of being paid, compounds forward until the next payment date.
-	Compounding swaps can be valued using the rule of assuming that the forward rate is realized.
-	Normally the calculation period of a compounding swap is smaller than the payment period.
-For example, a swap has 6-month payment frequency and 1-month calculation period (or 1-month index tenor).
-	An overnight index swap (OIS) is a typical compounding swap.

-	Compounding Swap or Compounding Swaplet Payoff
 	Assuming that An average compounded swap consists of two legs: a regular fixed leg and a compounding floating leg.
 	The compounding leg is similar to a regular floating leg except the reset frequency is higher than the payment frequency.
 For example, a compounding leg has 1 month reset frequency and 6 month payment frequency.
 	From the fixed rate payer perspective, the payoff of a swap or swaplet at payment date T is given by